pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ### Identity verification

 JWT authentication through Pomerium enables an upstream service to verify a user's identity based on claims contained in the JWT.
-Pomerium signs and issues a new JWT based on the ID token received from the service's configured identity provider, so the upstream service can verify that the claims were not modified in transit.
+Pomerium signs and issues a new JWT based on the ID token received from the service's configured identity provider.

 ### Request verification